avinash201199/Competitions-and-Programs-List/CONTRIBUTING.md

 2. By Desgining the website for this repository so that it can be helpful for more students

-- To design the website you can use HTML, CSS and JavaScript
+- To design the website you can use HTML, CSS and JavaScript or anything you could suggest better then raise the issue.